Azerbaijan–Japan relations: Tourism

 In 2013, 373 Azerbaijani citizens applied to the Japanese delegation for a visa.
 In the same year, 2,471 people from Japan visited Azerbaijan.
 Since February 1, 2016, citizens of a number of eastern countries, including Japan, have achieved simplification of permission to obtain an entry visa at the international airports of Azerbaijan.
 Earlier, in January of the same year, the rules for visas for Azerbaijan were simplified for Japanese citizens.
 The Japanese were granted single-entry visas for a period of 30 days at all international Azerbaijani airports.

 The number of tourists from Japan increased by 37.1 percent in 2019.

 Cultural relations

 Seminars and training courses are organized in Azerbaijan every year.
 The Japanese language is taught both in secondary schools and in universities in Azerbaijan such as Baku State University, the Azerbaijan University of Languages, etc. The Azerbaijani language is taught at the Yunus Emre Center for Turkish Culture in Tokyo.
 A number of cooperation agreements were concluded between the ADA and the higher education institutions of Japan: Doshisha, Ritsumeikan, Kyoto, Osaka, Yamanashi Gakuin.

 In 2013, a twinning agreement was concluded between the city of Ismayilli (Azerbaijan) and Ito (Japan, Shizuoka Prefecture).
 In the Park of Culture and Leisure named after Heydar Aliyev (Ismayilli), a Japanese garden was laid.
 In August 2015, a Japanese garden was also laid in the Heydar Aliyev Park (Khatai district, Baku).
 The Japan-Azerbaijan Friendship Association operates in the capital city of Tokyo.

+Japanese cultural exports to Azerbaijan include video games, animation, cinema, music, and food.